CtrlK

 Suggestions

-Describe the concrete actions the skill performs, e.g., 'Generates base project templates for [specific framework/language], including directory structure, configuration files, and boilerplate code.'
+Replace the entire description with concrete actions the skill performs, e.g., 'Generates base project templates for [specific frameworks/languages], including directory structure, configuration files, and boilerplate code.'

-Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks to scaffold a new project, create a starter template, or set up boilerplate for [specific technology].'
+Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks to scaffold a new project, create a starter template, set up boilerplate, or initialize a codebase.'

 DimensionReasoningScore